Transparency Statement 2021

 The Managing Partner has the authority to establish any policy, make any decision, enter into any obligation, take any action and develop any activity that will achieve the PKF LJN Goal across both the Audit and non-Audit business provided that these are within a reasonable interpretation of the Reserved Matters Schedule (as amended from time to time).
 This authority is established within the firms Board Governance Principles.

 All MP and LT actions and decisions are carried out in accordance with commonly accepted business practice and professional ethics and within the Reserved Matters Schedule.
-The Board may at any time change the authority of the MP and LT and in particular, may change the PKF LJN Goal and the Reserved Matters Schedule other than those items reserved for Partners within the Partnership Deed.
+The Board may at any time change the authority of the MP and LT and in particular, may change the PKF LJN Reserved Matters Schedule other than those items reserved for Partners within the Partnership Deed.
 The Board respect and support the MP’s and LT’s decisions and judgement within the proper exercise of their authority.

-The Board maintain and review the firm’s register of risks which threaten its business model, future performance, solvency or liquidity or the sustainability of the Firm.
-Matters to be included in the register are identified by the board and by all other aspects of the governance structure all of whom have reporting lines to the board In addition the board discuss at each meeting matters in relation to expectations for the conduct of the firm’s business and its employees as represented by the firm’s values and Code of Conduct
+The Board maintain and regularly review the firm’s register of risks which threaten its business model, future performance, solvency or liquidity or the sustainability of the Firm.
+Matters to be included in the register are identified by the board and by all other aspects of the governance structure all of whom have reporting lines to the board In addition the board discuss at each meeting matters in relation to expectations for the conduct of the firm’s business and its employees as represented by the firm’s values and Code of Conduct.

 Fixed and full equity partners receive a fixed share of the profits as a first charge on the overall profits of the firm.
 The second charge on the firm’s profit is the award of bonuses both to fixed and full equity partners.
 The amount of any bonus awarded is assessed by the leadership team, moderated by a remuneration committee appointed by the partners and ultimately approved by the equity partners.
 The remuneration committee consulted on their recommendations with Andrew Shepherd (one of the INEs) before submitting for equity partner approval.
 Any residual profit is then allocated to the full equity partners based on their profit share.
-The fixed share of profits and the full equity partners profit shares are reviewed on a regular basis (normally every two years) by the remuneration committee.
+The fixed share of profits and the full equity partners profit shares are reviewed on an annual basis by the remuneration committee.
 The assessment takes into account partners’ performance assessed against criteria covering client service, technical performance, technical ability, working capital management and management responsibilities.

 The weighting attributed to these factors varies according to the circumstances of individual partners and the needs of the firm determined by management from time to time.